 Apple TVs are made to maximize the quality of the sound that they can deliver through the latest soundbars to fill the room like an actual home movie theater.
 If you have an Apple TV device it would be beneficial for you to be aware of the kind of sound it can handle.

-You can check expert review on the Apple TV 4K Soundbar.
+You can check expert review on the Best Soundbar for Apple TV 4K.

 The Apple TV is compatible with a variety of audio formats and you need to set up your Apple TV to listen to sound in high quality.